Miller-Abrahams random resistor network, Mott random walk and 2-scale homogenization: Introduction

 We conclude with some comments on the technical aspects.
 Our proofs are based on homogenization with 2-scale convergence (cf. \cite{Z,ZP} and references therein).
 Thinking of $\o:=\{(x_i,E_i)\}$ as a microscopic picture of the medium and introducing the scaling parameter $\e>0$, the 2-scale convergence allows to explore the the ergodicity properties of the medium (cf. Prop. \ref{prop_ergodico} below) when averaging on enlarging boxes of size $1/\e$ quantities as $\varphi(\e x_i) g(\t_{x_i} \o)$, $\t_{x_i} \o$ being the environment viewed from site $x_i$.
 Note that, while $\e x_i $ belongs to the macroscopic world, $\t_{x_i} \o$ refers to the microscopic one (hence the presence of 2 scales).

 In \cite{ZP} the authors have proved homogenization for the Poisson equation $u+ \bbL u=f$ by 2-scale convergence, on $\bbR^d$ and on bounded domains with mixed boundary conditions, $\bbL$ being the generator of a diffusion in random environments.
 Analogous results for Mott random walk on $\bbR^d$, but not on bounded domains, have been obtained in \cite{Fhom}.
 In \cite[Section 7]{ZP} the above results of \cite{ZP} on bounded domains have been applied to get that the effective homogenized matrix $D$ equals the infinite volume conductivity in a model related to percolation, under the a priori check that $D>0$.
-One could also think to adapt the strategy developed for diffusions with random coefficients in \cite{BP} to difference operators by using the results of \cite{PR}, but \cite{PR} requires ellipticity assumptions (which are not valid in Mott v.r.h.).
+To get Theorem \ref{teo1} one could have also thought to adapt the strategy developed for diffusions with random coefficients in \cite{BP} to difference operators by using the results of \cite{PR}, but \cite{PR} requires ellipticity assumptions (which are not valid in Mott v.r.h.).
 We have developed here a direct proof based on 2-scale homogenization, which avoids both the a priori check that $D>0$ and elliptic assumptions.
 Our proof of Theorem \ref{teo1} and \ref{teo2} is very general and can be applied as well to other resistor networks, as e.g. the conductance model \cite{Bi} without any ellipticity assumption.
 For the conductance model the identification between the asymptotic diffusion matrix and the conductivity matrix had already been derived under ellipticity assumptions (see \cite{BSW} and references therein).
-We stress that, in addition to the lack of ellipticity, Mott v.r.h. presents further technical difficulties due to long jumps, not present in the above models.
+We stress that, in addition to the lack of ellipticity, Mott v.r.h. presents further technical difficulties due to long jumps and the absence of an underlying lattice structure (thus leading to the concept of amorphous gradients), not present in the above models.

 We conclude mentioning that other rigorous results on the Miller--Abrahams random resistor network have been recently obtained in \cite{FAMH1} and \cite{FAMH2}, where percolation properties of the subnetwork given by filaments with lower bounded conductances have been analyzed.
 By means of these results and the present Theorem \ref{teo1}, in a forthcoming paper we will show for $d\geq 2$ that one can go beyond the bounds \eqref{silenzioso1} and get the asymptotics of the infinite volume conductivity for $\b$ large.